turnerdan/rvest_tutorial/README.md

 # rvest_tutorial
 A look at web scraping in R!

+August 2020 Version

 To get ready for the workshop:
-* Right before the workshop begins, download a fresh copy of this repo.
+* Right before the workshop begins, download a fresh copy of this repo. *
-* Make sure that you can run all of the functions in the 'setup' R Markdown file.

-All materials will be in the R Markdown files.
+* Set your working directory accordingly *

 Dan